CPDT-KA Certified PhD Behavioral Neuroscience NYC

 How Our Private In-Home Dog Training Works in NYC

-Private training is not a single-session fix.
-It's a structured program where each session builds on the last.
-Here's how the process works from first contact to lasting behavior change.
+This isn't a one-and-done visit.
+Private in-home dog training is a structured program where each session builds on the last.
+Here's how it works from first contact to the point where your neighbors start asking what happened to your dog.

 Non-Reactive Dogs